Prophecy is a genre of speech or writing in which special insight or divine revelation enables a person to witness and foretell the future.

 In style or content, prophecy often speaks in symbols that require interpretation and re-interpretation, as with the Oracle at Delphi in Ancient Greece.

-Symbols and narratives are mysteriously but closely related to each other.
-Symbols nearly always signify within a context, system, or story-line, in which each object appears in relation to other objects and thus become symbols.
+Symbols and narratives closely relate to each other.
+Symbols nearly always signify within a context, system, or story-line / narrative, in which each object appears in relation to other objects and thus become symbols.

-An example in our readings from apocalyptic scripture is that symbols from various books of the Bible must fit into the larger story that the apocalypse or end-times tells.
+An example in our readings from apocalyptic scripture is that symbols from various books of the Bible are read to fit into the larger story that the apocalypse or end-times tells.

 Examples of prophets: